salsa-community/cripbot/README.md

 ```

 ### Config vtiger database (optional)
+If you area working with a second user provider like mysql follow the next steps:

-Connect to the mysql database with the credentials defined at `docker/data/mysql/env`
+1. Connect to the mysql database with the credentials defined at `docker/data/mysql/env`
-Execute the script located in `docker/vtiger-dump.sql`
+2. Execute the script located in `docker/vtiger-dump.sql`

 ## Usage

 ```sh
 npm start
 ```
+Go to `http://localhost:3000/test/bot.html` and test the bot

 ## Run tests